wesleywerner/loveslime/tutorial/tutorial.md

     slime.callback (event, object)
         -- event is the cursor name
         if (event == "spoon" and object.name == "door") then
-            slime:addSpeech ("ego", "The spoon won't open this door") end
+            slime:("ego", "The spoon won't open this door") end
     end